imontaine/ProductSync/README.md

 # ProductSync

-Code is set to use environment variables, create a .env file with the following:
+This repository contains code for ProductSync.
+To run this code, you need to set the following environment variables.

 # SFTP credentials
 SFTP_HOST=example.com